I Knew You Were Waiting (For Me)

-"I Knew You Were Waiting (for Me)" is a song released by American singer Aretha Franklin and English singer George Michael as a duet in 1987.
-The song was a number one hit in the United States and the United Kingdom.
-Billboard listed "I Knew You Were Waiting (for Me)" as Franklin's all-time biggest Hot 100 single.
+"I Knew You Were Waiting (For Me)" is a song sung as a duet by American singer Aretha Franklin and English singer George Michael for Franklin's 1986 album Aretha.
+The song was released January 23, 1987 by Arista Records in the United States and Canada as the second single from Aretha, and topped the Billboard Hot 100, Franklin's second and last #1 single in the United States.
+Billboard listed "I Knew You Were Waiting (For Me)" as Franklin's all-time biggest Hot 100 single.
 The song was Franklin's biggest hit on the Billboard Adult Contemporary chart, reaching number two.
+In the rest of the world, Epic Records, Michael's label, released the song as a non-album single, and it topped the UK singles chart, Franklin's only #1 placing in the United Kingdom.

 The song was written by Simon Climie and Dennis Morgan and produced by Narada Michael Walden.
-Franklin and Michael won a 1987 Grammy Award for Best R&B Performance by a Duo or Group with Vocal for "I Knew You Were Waiting (For Me)".
+The song earned Franklin and Michael the 1987 Grammy Award for Best R&B Performance by a Duo or Group with Vocal.

 Background and recording

 In 1984, Michael was approached to write and produce a song for Franklin for an unspecified soundtrack album; however, his busy schedule with Wham! made it impossible for him to do so at the time.
 Michael was also anxious that writing for one of his favourite artists could be too nerve-wracking (considering himself to be unworthy) and that for Franklin to sing a song he had written would be "ludicrous".
 According to Michael, he originally approached both Michael Jackson and Stevie Wonder respectively, before Franklin.
+Following Michael's death in December 2016, Franklin recalled the following about the recording of "I Knew You Were Waiting (For Me)":